 - Pressure Treated Lumber, Plywood, Particle Board, and Press Board- this should not be burned for the same reason as cardboard, as it often contains man-made chemicals that are harmful when burned and the vapors are breathed in.

 - Unseasoned Wood – proper firewood is dried out (seasoned) for at least one year.
 Green wood, or wood that has not been dried out, will not burn properly and will create significant smoke and creosote buildup in the chimney.
-Properly dried wood is characterized by a graying color, cracking, and bark that easily falls off.
+Properly dried wood is characterized by a graying color, cracking, and bark that easily falls off in some cases.

 - Trash – can produce emissions that are very dangerous to breathe in.